-SCN will be hosting a series of High Holiday prep webinars in late July and August.
+SCN will be hosting a series of High Holiday prep webinars in August.
 These will be publicized via the Safety and Security group in the Tent and in Inside Leadership.
 You can access the Countering an Active Threat webinar training that they did for the URJ this spring.
 Their website also contains resources on cyber-security, firearms, and other safety related issues.

 For a round-up of URJ resources on security, see this blog